 - Never leave your dog unattended in a car.
 Dogs can die very quickly from heat stress, even in mild weather.

-- Remember to stop for plenty of toilet breaks during your road trip to avoid toileting accidents in the car and time for on-lead exercise outside of the vehicle, in a safe and secure area.
+- Remember to stop for plenty of toilet breaks during your road trip to avoid toileting accidents in the car and time for on-leash exercise outside of the vehicle, in a safe and secure area.
 Even the most well-trained dog can become exuberant and unpredictable in a new, exciting environment.
-Keep your dog on a lead when in an unfamiliar environment so that they are secure if they take fright at any unfamiliar sights or sounds.
+Keep your dog on a leash when in an unfamiliar environment so that they are secure if they take fright at any unfamiliar sights or sounds.

 - If possible, have the contact details of the local vet at your end destination or vet clinics along the way (if it’s a long trip) at hand in case you need to make an appointment.